stepince/digitalreasoning/README.md

 Question 3.
 ----------------------------------------------

-assumption: US locale
+assumptions: US locale
-limitation: is the linear searching of proper names in a sentence. alternative implementation: You could use a suffix tree for the sentence data structure.
+limitations: is the linear searching of proper names in a sentence, size of source files, size of dictionary. alternative implementation: You could use a suffix tree for the sentence data structure.
 This would allow for constant time lookup of proper names.
 Ukkonen's Algorithm can build a suffix tree in O(n).